Happa1/unit3/project/README.md

         self.menu.open()
 ```
 The above query obtains the rows from `inventory` table which the genre matches, so I extracted the name from the table by using for loop.
-I added obtained item name values in the list `button_menu` and created dwop-down lists by using kv components.
+I added obtained item name values in the list `button_menu` and created dwop-down lists by using kv components, `MDDropdownMenu`.
 The selected item `x` is pass to the function `button_pressed` by using `lambda`.

 ```.py